-As mentioned in another article, More Tips on Google Search Engine Results Placement, I inadvertently discovered that sometimes search engines wrongly penalize sites even if the hidden text was innocuous - for example, text that only showed for people using a particular browser to tell them that they may not be able to access certain features of the website due to deficiencies in the browser.
-If you have not read that article, you might want to take take a look to avoid facing the same problem.
+As mentioned in another article, More Tips on Google Search Engine Results Placement, I inadvertently discovered that sometimes search engines wrongly penalize sites even if the hidden text was innocuous — for example, text that only showed for people using a particular browser to tell them that they may not be able to access certain features of the website due to deficiencies in the browser.
+If you have not read that article, you might want to take a look to avoid facing the same problem.

 You should also be aware that if you use a free web host, your site may contain hidden text on its pages without your knowing.
 In my investigation of some free web hosts for thefreecountry.com's many free web hosting pages, I discovered that a few of the hosts that place advertisements on your websites include hidden text around the advertisements to influence the type of advertisements shown on your web page.
-This may lead to your website being penalised by the search engines through no fault of your own.
+This may lead to your website being penalised ("penalized" in US English) by the search engines through no fault of your own.

-Unfortunately, you cannot simply look for a free web host that does not impose ads on your website, since such web hosts regularly disappear overnight due to the lack of a viable revenue model to sustain their service.
+Unfortunately, you cannot simply look for a free web host that does not impose advertisements on your website, since such web hosts regularly disappear overnight due to the lack of a viable revenue model to sustain their service.
 If you can afford it, the best solution is to get a domain name and place your site on a commercial web host.

 Creating a search engine friendly website does not necessarily mean that you will get top listing for a particular keyword or keyword phrase.
 It is however a necessary first step if you want to rank anywhere near the first few pages of the search engine results.
 A site that is not search engine ready may not even appear in the results for any query.
-The tips in this article are the pre-requisites for any website aspiring the top positions in Google, Yahoo, and the other engines.
+The tips in this article are the prerequisites for any website aspiring the top positions in Google, Yahoo, and the other engines.